 Students will apply units of measurement to move the Blue-Bot to another location.

 Have the students sit in a circle.
 One student begins by choosing another student sitting across the circle and then estimates how many units it will take Blue-Bot to reach the selected student.
 The student who goes first will estimate, test, and adjust if necessary.
-Once the Blue-Bot reaches the other student, have that student answer a question before selecting yet another student to program the Blue-Bot to reach.
-The teacher can ask a question that is general such as what is their favorite animal, movie or book.
+Once Blue-Bot reaches the other student, have that student answer a question before selecting yet another student to program Blue-Bot to reach.
+The teacher can ask a question that is general, such as what is their favorite animal, movie or book.
 Or you can incorporate questions from current units of study.